oils-for-unix/oils/doc/qsn.md

 'mu = &#x03bc;'                     <span class=comment># represented literally, not escaped</span>
 </pre>

+It's meant to be emitted and parsed by programs written in different languages, as UTF-8 or JSON are.
+It's both human- and machine-readable.

+[Oil](/) understands QSN, and other Unix shells should too.

 <div id="toc">
 </div>

 ## Why?

-QSN has many uses, but one is that [Oil](//www.oilshell.org/) needs a way to **safely and readably** display filenames in a terminal.
+QSN has many uses, but one is that [Oil](//www.oilshell.org/) needs a way to safely and readably **display filenames** in a terminal.

-A filename can be any `NUL`-terminated sequence of bytes, including one that will <span class=terminal>change your terminal color</span>, etc.  Most command line programs need something like QSN, or they'll have subtle bugs.
+Filenames may contain arbitrary bytes, including ones that will <span class=terminal>change your terminal color</span>, and more.
+Most command line programs need something like QSN, or they'll have subtle bugs.

 For example, as of 2016, [coreutils quotes funny filenames][coreutils] to avoid the same problem.
 However, they didn't specify the format so it can be parsed.
 In contrast, QSN can be parsed and printed like JSON.

 [in-band]: https://en.wikipedia.org/wiki/In-band_signaling